 Program topics include the review of Level I objectives adding more complex pipefitting and mechanical projects.
 There will be a higher level of plumbing math, including offset calculations.
 Students will also be working towards proficiency in the use and care of hand tools, working with steel piping, and assembling and soldering copper tubing and fittings.
-The students will begin using some basic power tools and will learn to cut and thread pipe using a variety of pipe machines.
+The students will begin using all the different power tools and will learn to cut and thread pipe using a variety of pipe machines.
 Power tool safety is strongly re-enforced.
+OSHA 10 hour construction safety training will be delivered.

 Students will learn basic blueprint reading and will complete projects from isometric, orthographic, and plan-view drawings Students will learn about pipe hangers and supports, and will secure piping projects accordingly.
 Students will study plumbing terms, definitions, and abbreviations.
-Students will learn some basics of water and gas piping identify and describe the function of a variety of valves used in the plumbing field.
-Students will be introduced to water heating methods and appliances.
+Students will learn the basics of water piping, drainage systems, and describe the function of a variety of valves used in the plumbing field.
 The Massachusetts Plumbing Competency Frameworks, and Plumbing Board Tier system will guide the curriculum.